percona/pbm-docs/docs/details/storage-configuration.md

 !!! admonition "Version added: [1.7.0](../release-notes/1.7.0.md)"

-Percona Backup for MongoDB supports [Amazon S3 storage classes](https://aws.amazon.com/s3/storage-classes/).
+Percona Backup for MongoDB supports [Amazon S3 storage classes :octicons-link-external-16:](https://aws.amazon.com/s3/storage-classes/).
 Knowing your data access patterns, you can set the S3 storage class in Percona Backup for MongoDB configuration.
 When Percona Backup for MongoDB uploads data to S3, the data is distributed to the corresponding storage class.
 The support of S3 bucket storage types allows you to effectively manage S3 storage space and costs.

 To set the storage class, specify the `storage.s3.storageClass` option in Percona Backup for MongoDB configuration file